 When you’re putting in a big effort, particularly out of the saddle, it’s natural to swing your weight from side to side.

-Some trainers, like the Kurt Kinetic and the latest Wahoo Kickr, allow a bit of side-to-side motion, but if your bike is held rigidly in the trainer, you’re putting side loads on your frame, bottom bracket, seatstays and chainstays that they weren’t necessarily designed for.
+Some trainers, like those from Kurt Kinetic or the latest Wahoo Kickr, allow a bit of side-to-side motion, but if your bike is held rigidly in the trainer, you’re putting side loads on your frame, bottom bracket, seatstays and chainstays that they weren’t necessarily designed for.

 “Depending on the trainer type and use, it may potentially apply unusual forces on your bicycle, wear parts and/or weaken or damage your bicycle,” reads an addendum to Specialized’s owner’s manual on trainer use.

-“This is especially true for composite or carbon fibre bicycles rigidly attached to the trainer.”
+“This is especially true for carbon fibre bicycles rigidly attached to the trainer.”

 Smith says normal seated efforts shouldn’t be a problem, but issues a word of caution over more vigorous efforts.
 “Out of the saddle, the bike won’t move from side-to-side as it does on the road, so that energy has got to go somewhere.”